geoffmcl/html-tidy/README.markdown

 In Windows `HTML::Tidy`, i.e. `Tidy.dll`, is linked with the **static** library `tidys.lib`, so once linked and installed it no longer needs anything from the **Tidy** install.
 This is also so the **Tidy** DLL, `tidy.dll` does not clash with the `Tidy.dll` built here.

 This project may also be buildable using say `MinGW`, or other windows build systems, but it is likely that you would also have to build **Tidy** using the **same** system.

+Note above the unix note about `language` when doing the tests.
+The `language` needed for the tests is `en_US`, i.e 1033 (0x409), and some tests may appear to **fail** if your system is in a different default **language**, and you may need to temporarily change the `language`.
+You will need to do your own research on how to do that in your Windows system.

 And of course this wrapper must be build with the **same** `bitness`, 32-bit or 64-bit, as your `perl` installation.